freelawproject/juriscraper/README.rst

 We use a few tools pretty frequently while building these scrapers.
-The first is `a sister project called xpath-tester <https://github.com/mlissner/lxml-xpath-tester>`__ that helps debug XPath queries.
-In a good operating system, xpath-tester can be installed locally in a few minutes.
+The first is `a sister project called xpath-tester <https://github.com/mlissner/lxml-xpath-tester>`__ that helps debug XPath queries. xpath-tester can be installed locally in a few minutes.

 We also generally use Eclipse with the PyDev and Aptana tools installed or Intellij with PyCharm installed.
 These are useful because they allow